Kaavya-24/fixmystreetaiintern/README.md

 FixMyStreetAI – Smart Civic Issue Reporting Platform

 FixMyStreetAI is an **AI-powered civic grievance reporting and urban issue management system** designed to streamline public grievance redressal.
-It allows **citizens** to report issues like potholes, broken streetlights, garbage dumps, and drainage leaks using **text, images, and GPS locations.**
+It allows **citizens** to report issues like potholes, broken streetlights, garbage dumps, and drainage leaks.
 Government officials can track, classify, prioritize, and resolve problems through a **smart admin dashboard**.

 The platform leverages **Google Gemini AI** for: